-Upon licensure and at renewal, the Division will issue only one license to a Licensee.
+(a) Upon licensure and at renewal, the Division will issue only one license to a Licensee.
 The Division may issue a duplicate license if the Licensee submits a written request along with the required fee.

-Justification for issuance of a duplicate license may be requested if the original was lost, stolen, damaged, never received, printed with the incorrect information, or if the address or name has changed.
+Justification for issuance of a duplicate license may include if the original was lost, stolen, damaged, never received, printed with the incorrect information, or the address or name has changed.

-A duplicate license may also be issued for those Licensees that require multiple licenses.
+A duplicate license may also be issued for those Licensees who require multiple licenses.

-RULE 10 RENEWAL OF LICENSE (C.R.S. § § 12-43-204(3))
+RULE 10 RENEWAL OF LICENSE (C.R.S. § 12-43-204(3))

 - (a) Failure to Receive Renewal Notice.
 Failure to receive notice for renewal of license from the Board does not excuse a Licensee from the requirement for renewal under the Act and this Rule. - (b) Grace period.
-Licensees shall have a sixty-day (60) grace period after the expiration of his or her license to renew such license without the imposition of a disciplinary sanction for practicing on an expired license.
+Licensees shall have a sixty-day (60) grace period after the expiration of her or his license to renew such license without the imposition of a disciplinary sanction for practicing on an expired license.
 During this grace period a delinquency fee will be charged for late renewals.
-A Licensee who does not renew his or her license within the sixty-day (60) grace period shall be treated as having an expired license and shall be ineligible to practice until such a license is reinstated. - (c) Continuing Professional Competence.
-Pursuant to C.R.S. § 12-43-411and Board Rule 18, effective January 1, 2011, licensed social workers and licensed clinical social workers shall demonstrate continuing professional competence in order to renew. - (d) Military Active Duty.
-Licensees may be exempt from licensing requirements as provided in C.R.S. § 12-70-102.
+A Licensee who does not renew her or his license within the sixty-day (60) grace period shall be treated as having an expired license shall be ineligible to practice until such license is reinstated. - (c) Military Active Duty.
+Licensees may be exempt from licensing requirements as provided in C.R.S. § 12-70-102. - (d) Continuing Professional Competence.
+Pursuant to C.R.S. § 12-43-605 and Board Rule 18, effective January 1, 2011, Licensed professional counselors and shall demonstrate continuing professional competence in order to renew.